KamaZz/laratrust/docs/docs/5.2/usage/concepts.md

 ];
 ```

-* `validate_all` is a boolean flag to set whether to check all the values for true, or to return true if at least one role or permission is matched.
+* `validate_all` is a boolean flag to set whether to check all the values for true, or to return true if at least one group or permission is matched.
 * `return_type` specifies whether to return a boolean, array of checked values, or both in an array.

 Here is an example output: